blogmywiki/smolBASIC/README.md

 stop
 ```

-There's no 'for' loop but you can create a loop by incrementing a variable and testing it, see the 'Loop' example below.

 ### Loops

 smolBASIC has count-controlled loops.
 Looped sections of code start with `repeat` and end with `again` - so this example prints 'micro:bit is cool' 5 times then beeps: